Anthony-Nolan/Atlas.Auto.Tests/README.md

 - `test-pipeline.yml` is a template file for tests to be run in Azure DevOps.
 - A new pipeline should be created for each instance of the Atlas API under test, e.g., Dev, UAT, PR, etc.
 - The template file does not have any triggers or schedules: this should be set as needed for each copy of the pipeline.
+- Make sure to extend the list of `testCategoryJobs` whenever a new Category of tests is added.

+### Pipeline Variables
-- Each copy must also have pipeline variables that match those within `appsettings.json`.
+- Each pipeline instance must have pipeline variables that match those within `appsettings.json`.
   - Use `.` for nested settings, e.g., var name `DonorImport.ApiKey` would be used for setting:
 	```json
 	{